225 Creative Writing Prompts for Kids Organized by Grade LevelAll Posts

 - Describe the sound of your favorite song using descriptive words.

-Persuasive writing prompts for kids
+Persuasive writing prompts for high school

 - Should kids be allowed to use social media unsupervised?
 Why or why not?